 In addition to procurement, process improvement opportunities exist across the hospital supply chain, from streamlining physician preferences, standardizing the purchasing approval process, and inventory management.
-All of these areas should be examined as part of any supply chain transformation.
+All of these areas should be examined as part of any digital supply chain transformation.

-Automation-driven supply chain management with standardized processes allows healthcare organizations to optimize the skill sets of their supply chain staff, shifting their core duties from reactive to proactive.
+Automation-driven digital supply chain management with standardized processes allows healthcare organizations to optimize the skill sets of their supply chain staff, shifting their core duties from reactive to proactive.
 Time that was previously spent conducting manual counts and data entry can be used to perform data analyses, assess cost, manage inventory, and further streamline identified inefficiencies and gaps.

 It’s clear that there’s a great deal that hospitals and health systems can do to take control of their supply chain management destinies.
 But they’ll need help getting there, allowing them to continue focusing on the delivery of quality care to their patients while core technologies and processes are improved in the background.
-To those ends, organizations should lean on an experienced partner with a focused, industry-steeped methodology aimed at a strategic solutions that are tailored to a given hospital’s or health system’s unique needs and business initiatives.
+To those ends, organizations should lean on an experienced partner with a focused, industry-steeped methodology aimed at strategic solutions that are tailored to a given hospital’s or health system’s unique needs and business initiatives.

-The situation is complex and multifaceted, but the approach to addressing it should be simple, value-oriented, and customizable, built around the goals of any size and sort of supply chain transformation: targeting key value drivers across the supply chain, improving risk management and cost containment, gaining control, eliminating waste and fragmentation, and overall platform optimization.
+The situation is complex and multifaceted, but the approach to addressing it should be simple, value-oriented, and customizable, built around the goals of any size and sort of digital supply chain transformation: targeting key value drivers across the supply chain, improving risk management and cost containment, gaining control, eliminating waste and fragmentation, and overall platform optimization.

 From a high-level perspective, getting started comes down to four steps.
 Begin working on those steps by recognizing, considering, and answering the questions that go along with them.

 Given the number of factors and moving pieces in the process, it’s critical to first align your organization and stakeholders by establishing a vision of success aimed at long-term value.
 In many instances, this shift will require significant changes to processes and roles.
-Ensuring that everyone is aligned to the overall strategy, road map, and end goal is crucial to successful transformation.
+Ensuring that everyone is aligned to the overall strategy, road map, and end goal is crucial to successful digital supply chain transformation.

 Know where you stand.
 While most health systems and hospitals have insight into where their supply chain processes stand at a high level, a comprehensive assessment means a thorough examination of the people, processes, and technology with a specific eye toward optimization and transformation that align with that end goal in sight.
 This deep understanding of supply chain staffing as well as the current operating structure allow for more accurate strategies, quicker improvements, and faster implementation.

-Once you’ve aligned and taken a deep dive on assessing all parts of the supply chain, those answers help create a comprehensive business case that models a sustainable, scalable future state.
+Once you’ve aligned and taken a deep dive on assessing all parts of the digital supply chain, those answers help create a comprehensive business case that models a sustainable, scalable future state.
 Analyze existing data to map supply chain processes to identify improvement opportunities in each of people, process, and technology aspects.
 This, in turn, allows you to create a data-driven business case for the future to act as the guide for actionable changes and improvements.

 Bring the business case to life by developing a comprehensive approach that aligns key organizational priorities with both short- and long-term business initiatives.
 Pinpoint short-term investments and develop a road map for long-term transformation using the assessment and analysis of processes and data.